biocore/nested-classification/README.md

 ```
 1. Download animal metadata and feature table from QIITA
 2. Update metadata and feature table variables in "the_end_game.py" with the downloaded files
-3. Train the estimators: python the_end_game.py
+3. Train the estimators (classifiers): python the_end_game.py
 ```
+the_end_game.py uses qiimecode.py to train individual models and treeClass.py to map the taxon-ids and number of samples in the metadata to the trained estimators.

 # How to run model: